lwelzel/lwelzel.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+subtitle: # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: cover_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Leiden Observatory</p>
+    <p>Space Eng., TU Delft</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, nice to meet you!
+I'm an astronomy and space engineering student looking for exoplanets.

+I'm hoping we push the performance of next generation telescopes to finally get that juicy picture of a terrestrial exoplanet (we can do this, trust).
+Staring at pixelated blotches on my screen for extended amounts of time is still time well spent.
+Did you know they did surgery on a SNSPD?

+I will talk your ear off about deep learning, especially using it in exoplanet imaging and characterization.
+My favorite pastime is trying to convince astronomers to adopt more deep learning methods (impossible).
+Let me shoehorn reinforcement learning into more of exoplanet science, and we will become unstoppable.
+Hot take: PyTorch > NumPy also for computational physics (praise SGD).

+Two truths and a lie: I don't get too excited about tangents during my research, I've worked on high-powered cryogenic rocket engines, and the UN Security Council exempted me from the knowledge embargo on nuclear technology.

+You can find more information about me, my projects and wonderful teams on this website.